rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 - `optxt` : String - Human readable operation type
 - `amount` : PASCURRENCY - Amount of coins transferred from `sender_account` to `dest_account` (Only apply when `optype`=1)
 - `fee` : PASCURRENCY - Fee of this operation
+- `fee_s` : String - Fee of this operation as a String
 - `balance` : PASCURRENCY - Balance of `account` after this block is introduced in the Blockchain
   - Note: `balance` is a calculation based on current safebox account balance and previous operations, it's only returned on pending operations and account operations
 - `sender_account` : Integer - Sender account in a transaction (only when `optype` = 1) **DEPRECATED**, use `senders` array instead